 Calculated XP by class

-Breaking up the average encounter XP from the previous section by class, as shown in Fig. 4 (below), shows some unexpected and interesting results.
+Breaking up the average encounter XP from the previous section by class, as shown in Fig. \figref{fig:encounter-xp-thresholds-vs-level} (below), shows some unexpected and interesting results.
 While the average was indeed close to the expected value of half the adventuring day budget, only a few of the classes come close on their own.

-Figure 4: Average encounter XP for each class for a full adventuring day consisting of Medium encounters and two short rests.
+Average encounter XP for each class for a full adventuring day consisting of Medium encounters and two short rests.

 Of the twelve classes, only the ranger and rogue classes stay close to target across the full range of levels.
 The monk remains close all the way up until level 17, but jumps up well above it at level 18 after gaining access to Empty Body.
 The remaining classes have encounter XP values either well above, or well below target.